stellar/product-conventions/README.md

 ### Forward ref

 Less commonly, we may need to grab the ref of an element.
-As a best practice, any stylistic component should use `forwardRef` to enable this.
+As a best practice, any stylistic component should use `forwardRef` to enable this, and should not be written as an arrow function.

 ```js
 // bad